-November 2012; January 2013, Revised September 2017
+(May 2008; November 2012; January 2013, September 2017, November 2018)

 The League of Women Voters is a non-partisan organization dedicated to providing voters with information so they can make informed election choices.
 The League does not endorse

-Questionnaires will be sent to the official candidate address of all candidates facing opposition whom the Secretary of State has certified by August 10.
+- Questionnaires will be sent to the official candidate address of all candidates facing opposition whom the Secretary of State has certified by August 10.
 Unopposed candidates will have their names listed with the other candidates.
 These candidates are generally not asked to respond to the League’s questionnaires.
 Additional information may be included at the option of the state or local voter guide editor if space is available.

-A strict deadline for receipt of responses is followed, generally at least two weeks after the questionnaires are mailed or emailed.
+- A strict deadline for receipt of responses is followed, generally at least two weeks after the questionnaires are mailed or emailed.
 If no reply is received by the deadline, the words, “No reply received” will be printed by the candidate’s name.